odoo/documentation/general/voip/onsip.rst

 ====================================
-Use VOIP services in Odoo with OnSIP
+Use VoIP services in Odoo with OnSIP
 ====================================

 Introduction